Wellness

 The Leadership in Wellness Fellowship

-Our current fellow is involved with projects such as Resident Coaching, virtual and in-person didactics, intervention based research and wellness outreach.
+Our most recent fellow is involved with projects such as Resident Coaching, virtual and in-person didactics, intervention based research and wellness outreach.
 The fellow also serves on department as well as hospital-wide committees devoted to improving staff wellness.

 If you are interested in the fellowship or want to learn more, please feel free to contact Zachary.Testo@baystatehealth.org